jrief/django-formset/docs/source/fieldsets.rst

 In HTML the ``<form>``-element is just a data-abstraction layer.
 It has no display properties and is not intended to be styled or annotated.
 Its purpose is to group one or more input fields, in order to submit their gathered input data to the server altogether.
+This is especially true in **django-formset**, where fields are only assigned to a form, but not their descendants in the DOM.

-On the other side, we might want to visually group those input fields and optionally add a legend tag to create a caption for the form.
-We also might want to group related input fields visually by surrounding them with a border.
+On the other side, we might want to visually group related input fields surrounding them with a border and optionally add a legend tag to create a caption for them.
 For this purpose the HTML standard defines the ``<fieldset>`` tag.

 Django itself does not offer any abstraction for this HTML tag.
 If one wants to use it, this has to be done on the template level when rendering the form.

-To fill this gap, **django-formset** introduces a Python class to handle the ``<fieldset>``-element.
+To fill this gap, **django-formset** introduces the Python class :class:`formset.fieldset.Fieldset` to group multiple input elements into a ``<fieldset>``-element.
+Such a ``Fieldset`` class can be used multiple times in a form.
+To distinguish those fields, each field is prefixed with the fieldset's name, separated by a dot.
-From a technical point of view, a fieldset behaves exactly like a single form and in HTML it always must be wrapped inside a ``<form>``-element.
-If we want to use more than one fieldset, then we have to group them using :ref:`collections`, just as we would do with normal forms.

 A fieldset accepts the optional string attribute ``legend``.
 This then is rendered as a ``<legend>``-element inside the ``<fieldset>``.
 A fieldset also accepts the optional string attribute ``help_text``.
 This is rendered as a muted ``<p>``-element after the last field but inside that fieldset.

-Another purpose of using fieldsets, apart from adding a border and a legend to a form, is to use :ref:`conditionals`.
-This allows us to hide or disable the whole fieldset depending on the context of other fields.
+Another purpose of using fieldsets, is to use :ref:`conditionals`.
+This allows us to hide or disable the whole fieldset depending on the context of another field.

 Example
 =======

-In this example we use two forms, a fieldset to ask for some customer's personal data and a form with just one Boolean field, both nested in a ``FormCollection``.
-Remember, a ``Fieldset`` behaves exactly as a ``Form`` instance and can be used as a replacement, although with additional styling possibilities.
-Here we group those two forms into one collection named ``CustomerCollection`` to build one submittable entity.
+In this example form we use the same fieldset twice.
+The fieldset is used to group the input fields for an address.
+Inside the form we then use that fieldset once for the billing- and once for the shipping address.
+Since the billing address might be the same as the shipping address, we offer a checkbox to hide the latter.
+Here we create this form to build one submittable entity:

 .. django-view:: import
 	:hide-code: